ronh991/glTF-Blender-IO-MSFS/Documentation/Documentation.md

     - You will see a `Migrate Material Data` button above the MSFS Material Params type drop down list.
     - **DO NOT Select a MSFS Material from the drop down**, this will erase the existing legacy data and you will lose all your material settings.
 4. Click on the "Migrate Material Data" button
-    - Your existing legacy material type/mode will be conoverted to the new ASOBO MSFS material type shader node structure.
+    - Your existing legacy material type/mode will be converted to the new ASOBO MSFS material type shader node structure.

 Figure 1 Before migration